ipkg/difuse/README.md

 - Query ring for N successors for K where N is an odd number and K is the key.
 - Compute leader vnode for K
-- If node does not own the vnode, error out.
+- If node does not own the vnode, forward/error out.
 - If node owns the vnode, create a new transaction and submit it based on the specified consistency level.